 Data loss prevention (DLP) makes sure that users do not send sensitive or critical information outside the corporate network.
 The term describes software products that help a network administrator control the data that users can transfer.

-DLP products use business rules to classify and protect confidential and critical information so that unauthorized users cannot accidentally or maliciously share data, which would put the organization at risk.
+DLP products use business rules to classify and protect confidential and critical information so that unauthorised users cannot accidentally or maliciously share data, which would put the organisation at risk.
 For example, if an employee tried to forward a business email outside the corporate domain or upload a corporate file to a consumer cloud storage service like Dropbox, the employee would be denied permission.

 DLP Best Practices